 How TGS Insurance Can Help You Save on Hurricane Insurance

 There is a common misconception that flood damage is covered by homeowners insurance, but that is completely false.
-By purchasing a flood insurance policy you can ensure your home and personal items will be protected from storm-related flooding.
-The average cost for flood insurance is about $634 per year, but with TGS Insurance our customers average about $528 each year on flood insurance.
+By purchasing a flood insurance policy, you can ensure your home and personal items will be protected from storm-related flooding.
+The average cost for flood insurance is about $634 per year, but with TGS Insurance, we have been able to find our customers better coverage at lower rates.

 Our agents aim to find all of our customers the coverage they need for the best price on the market.
 From our bank of over 35 highly-rated providers, we will find you coverage that is tailored to your needs and budget.
 At TGS Insurance, we promise to handle everything throughout the entire process so you can have a simple and hassle-free buying experience!